 other Jeffersons and the faculty, and think about it.
 There will be

 time to declare it during your first year.
 The older Jefferson Scholars

 are a wonderful source of information and advice, so ask away!
-We only ask that you declare a major in CHASS by the end of your second year.
-After that, you'll get an
+We only ask that you declare a major in both CALS and CHASS by the end of your second year.
+Once you add the second track, you'll get an

 adviser in the department of your major.
 That makes it a good idea to declare the